 As mentioned above, investor numbers are growing as mom-and-pop homeowners, flush with increased equity in their existing homes, are looking to join investor ranks and cash in on the market.
 Our team members have personally received a significant number of calls this past year from investor wannabes looking to get into the market.

 8. The absence of “move-up” or “move-down” buyers

 NAR numbers, released in November, 2021, revealed that the percentage of “First-Time” buyers moved upward along with a corresponding decrease in the number of “Move-Up” buyers.

 Additionally, the average age of repeat (move-up) buyers reached an all-time high of 56 years old.
 Many potential sellers we talked to this past year concluded it was not in their best interest to sell their existing home.
 They gave a number of reasons:

 - Those who purchased homes a number of years ago had low property taxes and, if they sold their existing home and bought a replacement property, would have significantly higher property taxes.
 As an example, in California, with Prop 13, taxes are relatively fixed at the purchase price.
-A home that sold for $400,000 20 years ago would have taxes in the range of $5,000/month.
+A home that sold for $400,000 20 years ago would have taxes in the range of $5,000/year.
 That same home could potentially sell in today’s market at $1,200,000 and would be taxed at a rate of $15,000 a year.
 If a homeowner wanted a larger home, then taxes would be exponentially higher.